arlejeun/Multicloud-CX-Harbor-Tour/content/020-EOD Personal deployment and setup/30-Deplyment.md

 You will learn how to create and customize designer application in Multicloud CX Workshop 102.
 In this workshop we will learn how to access Designer app and review Designer Analytics.

-On the Azure EOD Portal login to Designer with your user of role Administrator (refer to 'Login Information' section on how to find users).
+- On the Azure EOD Portal login to Designer with your user of role Administrator (refer to 'Login Information' section on how to find users).
 > note: Tenant is left blank.

+- Go to 'Analytics' page and review information there.

 Designer Analytics is a powerful tool that provides a rich overview of your contact center operations.
 It features a series of informative dashboards, each of which offers a variety of visualizations and in-depth reporting panels that highlight specific aspects of your operations.